Yasmin-jones/js_projects/README.md

 # js_projects

-This is my javascript portfolio containing various javascript and Node.js projects that has contributed to my development and learning in my developer journey
+This is my javascript portfolio containing various javascript and Node.js projects that has contributed to my growth and upskilling of my developer journey.

 Projects included: